 Top Kansas City Rapper

-Despite just starting Kansas City artists Wax Gotti has been gaining momentum with only months in the rap game.
+Despite just starting Kansas City artist Wax Gotti has been gaining momentum with only about a year intp the rap game.
 During a time of rap music where many artists sound alike and music is often trendy, Wax Gotti emerges as a true representation of the streets with raw lyrics that are relatable while painting a accurate picture of reality.

 While in today’s rap game many street rappers come with a lot of antics, antics that any real person would question if they are really who they say are, but with Wax Gotti there is no question the truth and reality within his music.

-Kansas City might not have a strong hip hop background as other cities, but Wax Gotti has more than enough potential to not only shed light on the city of Kansas City, but show the real authentic side of a city that many may not be familiar with.
+Kansas City might not have a well known background in hip hop as other cities, but Wax Gotti has more than enough potential to not only shed light on the city of Kansas City, but show the real authentic side of a city that many are not be familiar with.

 Kulture Vulturez: Hailing from Kansas City, what is it like growing up there?